Update: This blog has been updated with 2020 data and information.

 Don't assume that buyers use the same language as you.
 It’s critical to establish which relevant terms people actually search for the most.
 You should also explore which terms your competitors are ranking for and find out if there are any important categories where your brand does not rank.

-Using the BrightEdge Data Cube, you can easily discover the relevant terms where your brand ranks in search and what language is used.
+Using Instant, you can easily discover real-time insights into the relevant queries users are searching for.
+You can also use Data Cube to locate the terms where your brand ranks and what language is used.
 You can also quickly compare your domain to any competitor to see what terms they rank for in the first page of search results that you are not.

 Words used in a search are often an indicator of where a buyer is on their journey and you need to create relevant content for each type: